Penalized regression calibration: a method for the prediction of survival outcomes using complex longitudinal and high-dimensional data: Author contributions

 \section{Author contributions}

 Mirko Signorelli and Roula Tsonaka conceived this study, developed the methodology described in Section \ref{sec:methods}, planned the simulations presented in Section \ref{sec:sims} and analysed their results.
-Mirko Signorelli developed the \texttt{R} package \texttt{pencal} and implemented the \texttt{R code} used for the simulations and in the application.
+Mirko Signorelli developed the \verb|R| package \verb|pencal|, implemented the simulations, and performed the statistical analyses presented in Section \ref{sec:appl}.
 Pietro Spitali, Cristina Al-Khalili Szigyarto and the MARK-MD Consortium contributed the biomedical data from the MARK-MD study that are analysed in Section \ref{sec:appl}.
 Mirko Signorelli, Pietro Spitali and Roula Tsonaka worked on the application of PRC to the MARK-MD data.
 Mirko Signorelli and Roula Tsonaka wrote the manuscript; all co-authors revised the manuscript.